-Every kit features a push lock or pull lock fitting which, do not require any special tools for installation.
+Every kit features a Push Lock and pull-lock fitting which, do not require any special tools for installation.

-WiseRail® WiseCable® hardware is designed specifically for use with cable railings and has not been adapted from marine hardware.
-WiseCable® railing kits are designed for both the do-it-yourselfer and professional contractor.
+WiseRail® WiseCable® hardware is designed specifically for use with cable railings - it has not been adapted from marine hardware.
+WiseCable® Railing Kits are designed especially for the do-it-yourselfer and professional contractor.